sajjadhossanshimanto/FireDM/README.md

   [See Speed test of: aria2 vs PyIDM](https://user-images.githubusercontent.com/58998813/74993622-361bd080-5454-11ea-8bda-173bfcf16349.gif)
 * Multi-connection downloading "Multithreading"
 * Automatic file segmentation.
+* Automatic refresh for dead links.
-* Resume uncompleted downloads, and Refresh expired urls.
+* Resume uncompleted downloads.
-* Support for Youtube, and a lot of stream websites "using youtube-dl to fetch info and libcurl to download data".
+* Support for Youtube, and a lot of stream websites "using youtube-dl to fetch info and libcurl to download media".
 * download entire video playlist or selected videos.
 * download fragmented video streams, and encrypted/nonencrypted HLS media streams.
 * watch videos while downloading* "some videos will have no audio until